Fitness Instructors Biographies

 Jennifer is a 200 hour certified practitioner of Kripalu Yoga registered with Yoga Alliance and teaches yoga to adults and children.
 Her training has focused on adapting practices for students of all abilities.
 She has been teaching yoga to adults for 8 years and yoga and movement to children for 15 years.

 She received her BA in dance from WWU, and her MA in Counseling/Psychology from Lesley College.
 She has taught all kinds of dance to students from ages 3 to 17 throughout the Seattle area, and at MLT since 2005.
 Jennifer keeps her performing chops up to speed with MoDanCo, a modern dance choreographic collective.
 She was a presenter at Dance Educators Association of WA in 2009 and 2013.
 Jennifer and Dena Lee co-directed eNergi!, a youth performance group in 2010 and their latest collaboration was Loss in Found in 2015 at Velocity, honoring lost relationships.
 Jennifer enjoys fostering joy and ease in movement and creative self-expression in others.

 “One of my guiding principles is to be of service; this I have tried to take into all of my work and personal interactions.”

-Therapeutic Stott Pilates
+Therapeutic Stott Pilates, Personal Training,

 Christine has practiced at Providence Medical Center, Swedish Health Systems, Pacific Rehabilitation Centers, and the Unique Physique in the Seattle area with a specialty in adult orthopedic conditions.
-She has enjoyed incorporating the Stott Pilates method in movement education, maximizing both strength and flexibility while promoting optimal posture, balance, agility, and coordination.
-She especially enjoys getting to know her clients and helping them meet their personal goals.
+She has taught in the areas of physical therapy, health, aerobic dance and fitness, Stott Pilates, work conditioning, injury prevention, body mechanics, ergonomics, and adaptive skiing.